-The class will be taught in a hybrid format.
-Lecture content will be delivered online, and lab content will be delivered in person.
-Students will complete lecture exams and lecture video assignments online.
-Students will complete lab practicals in person.
-Each week, we will be meeting in person to study the lab models and review topics from the lecture notes.
-For class dates containing a practical, attendance will be mandatory.
+Each week, we will be meeting to cover lecture and lab information.
+Students will also complete weekly lecture quizzes online.
+During exams days, attendance will be mandatory.
 During non-exam days, attendance is encouraged, but will not be mandatory.
-Lab videos will be posted on Blackboard covering the material we discuss in class each week.
+Lecture and lab videos will be posted on Blackboard covering the material we discuss in class each week.
 If you are not able to attend class in person, you can watch those videos on your own.
 You can also arrange to study the lab models at a different time.